jeremymv2/env_pinning/README.md

 Notes: In other articles and discussion circles you may sometimes hear the words "Role Cookbooks" and "Environment Cookbooks" used interchangeably.

-Much of this was cribbed from:
+Much of this was cribbed from the resources below with my own thoughts liberally dispersed throughout:
 - http://blog.vialstudios.com/the-environment-cookbook-pattern/
 - https://www.chef.io/blog/2013/11/19/chef-roles-arent-evil/

-## Diagram of Cookbook Patterns (thanks to Anthony Hodson!)
+## Diagram of Cookbook Patterns (Credit: Anthony Hodson)

 ![diagram](https://raw.githubusercontent.com/jeremymv2/env_pinning/master/role_cookbook_pattern.png)